ark-network/ark/README.md

 ## What is arkd?

-`arkd` is the server implementation of Arkade instance that builds on top of the Ark protocol, a layer-2 solution for Bitcoin that enables fast, low-cost off-chain transactions while maintaining Bitcoin's security guarantees.
-As an Ark Operator, the server:
+`arkd` is the server implementation of Arkade instance that builds on top of the Ark protocol, a Bitcoin scaling solution that enables fast, low-cost off-chain transactions while maintaining Bitcoin's security guarantees.
+As an Arkade Operator, the server:

 - Creates and manages Batch Outputs through on-chain Bitcoin transactions
 - Facilitates off-chain transactions between users